tbv001/ZB2.MusicPlayer/README.md

 ## Features

-- Play your own `.mp3` music files during gameplay.
+- Play your own `.mp3` music files during gameplay
-- Adjust the music volume through the BepInEx configuration file.
+- Adjust the music volume through the BepInEx configuration file
-- Enjoy an original set of tracks composed by [Goyabels](https://www.youtube.com/@M3LTINGINDUSTRI3S), included by default.
+- Enjoy an original set of tracks composed by [Goyabels](https://www.youtube.com/@M3LTINGINDUSTRI3S), included by default

 ## Installation

-1. Make sure you have the latest version of **BepInEx 5** installed.
+1. Make sure you have the latest version of **BepInEx 5** installed
-2. Download the latest version of the mod from the [releases](https://github.com/tbv001/ZB2.MusicPlayer/releases) page.
+2. Download the latest version of the mod from the [releases](https://github.com/tbv001/ZB2.MusicPlayer/releases) page
 3. Copy the contents of the zip file into the `plugins` folder of your BepInEx installation:

 ```